 - Premises with unmanned (electronic) check-outs.
-Thanks to technological development, it is now becoming commonplace to open small retail shops with no cashier, with longer opening hours to serve customers in specific locations.
+Thanks to technological development, it is now becoming commonplace to open small retail shops and payment points with no cashier, with longer opening hours, up to 24/7, to serve customers in specific locations.
 Similarly, there are unmanned fuel stations, EV chargers, parking meters and vending machines (e.g. public transport).
-In such instances, it is highly undesirable to accept cash. - Situations with high security/robbery risks: Shopkeepers in areas with high crime rates may often be exposed to robberies, aggression and physical or psychological harm.
+In such instances, it is highly undesirable to accept cash. - Situations with high security/robbery risks: Shopkeepers and unmanned payment points in areas with high crime rates may often be exposed to robberies, burglaries, vandalism, theft, aggression and physical or psychological harm.
 For their and their consumers' safety, shopkeepers should legitimately be allowed to decline cash acceptance, as the only means of avoiding the recurrence of such violent and traumatic events.
 Similarly, maintaining a cash acceptance infrastructure for services onboard aircraft raises several important security and practical concerns. - Specific situations where cash handling/acceptance entails disproportionate costs: Merchants should have a right to choose the payment methods they offer based on their prevalence and their costs.
 The cost of cash handling depends on several factors, including the frequency of cash used in daily payments, the cash supply costs, the type of business and its location.
 For instance, maintaining cash payments in remote areas with limited infrastructure (to obtain cash and for deposits), may prove to be disproportionately expensive.
 Another concern is the acceptance of cash aboard aircraft, which is extremely cumbersome given the logistic aspects of traveling to multiple/remote airports.
 When customers overwhelmingly favour digital payments and cash payments amount to only a very small minority of payments, the costs of cash handling can be disproportionately high.